KorolSt/AI_DS_internship_test_task/task2/README.md

 # Datasets
 - For NER model training was used synthetically created and manually labeled dataset
-- For Image Classification Model Animals-10 dateset from Kaggle was used
+- For Image Classification Model Animals-10 dateset from Kaggle was used (get full dataset on https://www.kaggle.com/datasets/alessiocorrado99/animals10/code)

 # Demo
 Is available in `demo.ipynb`